eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Eco_Pass_KIT/page-software-development-view.md

 ### Data Sovereignty Add-on

-In order to retrieve data following the Catena-X Data Sovereighnty guidelines, and addon was developed and can be enabled in the helm chart configuration for configuring the polices which are allowed to be used, with additional asset policy selection in the `dpp-frontend` component.
+In order to retrieve data following the Catena-X Data Sovereighnty guidelines, an addon was developed and can be enabled in the helm chart configuration for configuring the polices which are allowed to be used, with additional asset policy selection in the `dpp-frontend` component.

-A guide using this configuration addon can be found [here](https://github.com/eclipse-tractusx/digital-product-pass/blob/main/docs/data-sovereignty/PolicyConfigGuide.md).
+A guide for using this configuration add-on can be found [here](https://github.com/eclipse-tractusx/digital-product-pass/blob/main/docs/data-sovereignty/PolicyConfigGuide.md).

 ## Attachments